-Please note that a subject invention is any invention conceived or first actually reduced to practice in performance of work under an award.
+A subject invention is any invention conceived or first actually reduced in performance of work under an award.
 An invention is any invention or discovery which is or may be patentable.
-The recipient includes any awardee, recipient, sub-awardee, or sub-recipient.

-As noted in the U.S. Competitiveness Provision, if an entity cannot meet the requirements of the U.S. Competitiveness Provision, the entity may request a modification or waiver of the U.S. Competitiveness Provision.
+As noted in the U.S. Competitiveness Provision, at any time in which an entity cannot meet the requirements of the U.S. Competitiveness Provision, the entity may request a modification or waiver of the U.S. Competitiveness Provision.
 For example, the entity may propose modifying the language of the U.S. Competitiveness Provision in order to change the scope of the requirements or to provide more specifics on the application of the requirements for a particular technology.
-As another example, the entity may request that the U.S. Competitiveness Provision be waived in lieu of a net benefits statement or United States manufacturing plan.
-The statement or plan would contain specific and enforceable commitments that would be beneficial to the United States economy and competitiveness.
-Examples of such commitments could include manufacturing specific products in the United States, making a specific investment in a new or existing United States manufacturing facility, keeping certain activities based in the United States or supporting a certain number of jobs in the United States related to the technology.
-DOE may, in its sole discretion, determine that the proposed modification or waiver promotes commercialization and provides substantial United States economic benefits, and grant the request.
-If granted, DOE will modify the award terms and conditions for the requesting entity accordingly.
+As another example, the entity may request that the U.S. Competitiveness Provision be waived in lieu of a net benefits statement or U.S. manufacturing plan.
+The statement or plan would contain specific and enforceable commitments that would be beneficial to the U.S. economy and competitiveness.
+Commitments could include manufacturing specific products in the U.S., making a specific investment in a new or existing U.S. manufacturing facility, keeping certain activities based in the U.S. or supporting a certain number of jobs in the U.S. related to the technology.
+If DOE, in its sole discretion, determines that the proposed modification or waiver promotes commercialization and provides substantial U.S. economic benefits, DOE may grant the request and, if granted, modify the award terms and conditions for the requesting entity accordingly.